Capture a click event

 When to capture a click event

-A click event should be captured when a visitor clicks a product from a search results page, Product Listing Page (PLP), or a recommendations carousel.
+A click event should be captured when a visitor clicks a product rendered using Coveo.
+For example, results displayed on a search results page, product listing page (PLP), a recommendations carousel, or a search-as-you-type search box.
 Tracking click events is a requirement for Coveo Machine Learning (Coveo ML) and usage analytics reporting.

 Headless controllers and Atomic components